bakaburg1/minutemaker/README.md

   list(
     session = "Session 1",
     title = "Opening",

+    # Information to provide context to the summarization process
     type = "Conference introduction",
+    description = "A description of the topic"

     # The start and end time of a talk in seconds
     from = 0,